tine2k/petclinic-docker-image/README.md

 # petclinic-docker-image
-Docker Image for Spring's Petclinic Application
+This is a Docker Image for Spring's Petclinic Application